Code-Institute-Submissions/Huddy2022-Mind-Body-project/README.md

-# Mind & Body
+# Mind & Body #

 The live link can be found here - https://huddy2022.github.io/Mind-Body-project/

-Mind and body is a site that is aimed to helping any age or fitness level, learn methods of body/mind self improvement techniques through classes in yoga and pilates.
+Mind and body is a site that is aimed at helping any age or fitness level, learn methods of body/mind self improvement techniques through classes in yoga and pilates.
 The site will be targeted to men and women of any age and fitness level, who are looking for a way to socialise and keep their mind and body fit.
 Mind and body will be useful in a way that the user will be able to learn new techniques/exercises/poses to improve the body/mind and to be able to choose classes that fits around their lifestyle.

 ![Responsive Mockup](https://github.com/Huddy2022/Mind-Body-project/blob/main/assets/images/am_i_responsive.jpg)